 Your First Time Inside the Project Dashboard

-If this is the first time to your Dashboard, you'll be given the opportunity to watch the tour video or create your first project using the button in the upper-right corner.
+If this is the first time to your Dashboard, you'll be given the opportunity to watch the introduction video or create your first test project using the button or the form right below the video.
 Once you have projects in the future, you can also filter out archived projects by clicking the button.